Liza Brown is a writer and a lover of all

-1. CPU- the Faster, the Better.
+1. CPU- the Faster,

 The CPU, that is, the processor of your computer is the first thing you would want to look at while building a PC for any purpose on this Earth!
 It this unit which will load the OS (Operating System), run all the programs and make all the calculations.
 So, basically, how efficiently and quickly you can perform the editing mostly depends on the CPU.
 Its speed is largely determined by the clock speed, which is measure in GigaHertz (GhZ).
 If you have a limited budget, go for AMD Ryzen 5 CPU (estimated price: $250 - $280) which has 6 cores and 12 threads.
 The i9 7900X CPU ($1250 - $1300) with a whopping 10 cores and 20 threads is the fastest CPU out there for video editing.